 - Use cool or lukewarm water to avoid damaging your bristles and brush

-Scroll below for optimal care instructions for your paint brushes!
+Read on below for optimal care tips for your paint brushes!

-Here is the recommended service schedule for your paint brushes.
+Here is the recommended cleaning service schedule for your paint brushes:

 You should clean your brushes at the very least with clean water after every painting session.
 It doesn’t matter if you only painted a few strokes on a miniature, or embarked on an epic overnight painting session, you should rinse your hobby paint brushes in clean water after every session to remove any acrylic medium from the bristles.
 Better yet, you should use a dedicated brush soap formulated for cleaning brushes (more about this below).